tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ````
 Inst      Encoding          Flags   Description
 ----------------------------------------------------------------------

-CMP S     10 111 SSS        ZSPCA   Compare register(S) with register A, then set flags.
-If S=A, set Zero bit to 1.
-If S>A, Carry bit = 1.
-If S<A, Carry bit = 0.

 DCX RP    00RP1011          -       Decrement register pair
 LHLD a    00101010 lb hb    -       Load H:L from memory